RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 The full example can be found [here](https://github.com/TanzeemHasan/neocortexapi/blob/44772a45ac31c48e74a648ca9b1386fb82520590/source/UnitTestsProject/EncoderTests/DateTimeEncoderTests.cs#L78).

 ### Drawing AQI Values with Scalar Encoder
+Scalar encoders are crucial in Hierarchical Temporal Memory (HTM) for converting scalar values into sparse distributed representations (SDRs), facilitating efficient storage, computation, and pattern recognition tasks.
+They enable HTM networks to encode diverse data types while capturing important spatial and temporal patterns, supporting learning, inference, and prediction from complex and high-dimensional data. </br>

 The Scalar Encoder converts AQI levels into SDRs, capturing the essence of air quality in a binary format.
 For instance, the AQI levels are segmented into:

 0-49: Good